Vincent Riendeau: Career with Montreal

-Riendeau would spend the 1986–87 and 1987–88 seasons playing for Montreal's minor league affiliate, the Sherbrooke Canadiens of the AHL.
+Riendeau spent the 1986–87 and 1987–88 seasons playing for Montreal's minor league affiliate, the Sherbrooke Canadiens of the AHL.
 In his first professional season, Riendeau was awarded the Harry "Hap" Holmes Trophy for allowing the fewest goals-against in the AHL.
 Despite posting winning records in the minors, Riendeau suffered in his only appearance for Montreal during the 1987–88 season, in which he allowed 5 goals in 36 minutes.
 With Montreal already having excellent goaltending from Patrick Roy and Brian Hayward, Riendeau was traded to St. Louis on 9 August 1988 with Sergio Momesso for Jocelyn Lemieux, Darrell May and St. Louis's 2nd choice (which became Patrice Brisebois) in the 1989 NHL Entry Draft.

 Career with St. Louis

-Riendeau was excited for his debut with St. Louis during the 1988–89 season.
-His first game was set to be on the road in Hartford.
-His parents traveled from his native Quebec to watch their son's opening night, only to have teammate Dave Lowry hit Riendeau's shoulder with a hard shot during the pre-game warm-up, putting him out of action for the night.
-Riendeau was able to establish himself as a solid member of the Blues, backing up Greg Millen for that season.
-Riendeau did not see any time in the playoffs.
+Riendeau was excited for his debut with the St. Louis Blues during the 1988–89 season.
+His first game was set to be on the road in Hartford, a game in which his parents traveled from his native Quebec to watch their son's opening night.
+However, teammate Dave Lowry hit Riendeau's shoulder with a hard shot during the pre-game warm-up, putting him out of action for the night.
+Despite this, Riendeau was able to establish himself as a solid member of the Blues, backing up Greg Millen for that season without seeing any time in the playoffs.

-Riendeau would establish himself as the starting goaltender for the 1989–90 season, in which he would be supported by Millen and Curtis Joseph.
+Riendeau established himself as the starting goaltender for the 1989–90 season, in which he was supported by Millen and Curtis Joseph.
 He was able to make his first playoff appearance with the Blues that season as well.
 While Joseph was the goaltender who led St. Louis in the opening round of the playoffs, Riendeau took over during the second round, in which they were eliminated by the Chicago Blackhawks.

 Riendeau's most successful season in the NHL was the 1990–91 season, in which he posted a 29-9-6 record in 44 games, with Joseph serving as his backup.
-Riendeau would once again lead St. Louis into the playoffs.
+Riendeau once again led St. Louis into the playoffs.
 While they eliminated Detroit in the opening round, they lost to the Minnesota North Stars in the next round.
 In the playoffs, Bob Probert punched Riendeau after Riendeau pointed Probert's actions out to a referee in an unsuccessful attempt to draw a penalty.